LightShield/configs_loader_cpp/README.md

 int timeout = loader.configs.server.timeout.value;
 ```

 Configuration structure is known at compile time, yet most implementations I've encountered use runtime lookups - searching for config names in maps or similar structures.
 This pays a cost in the hot path for knowledge already available at compile time.

-This library utilizes compile-time knowledge for direct memory access.
+Instead, this library utilizes compile-time knowledge for performance boosts via direct memory access.

 ### Focus on User Experience for Non-Critical Paths

 While optimizing the hot path, the library focuses on ease of use for non-performance-critical scenarios like initialization, updating configs and user interaction.
+This is mainly expressed in the API and internal design for all features other than configuration reads (configuration updates, input validation, help generation, etc.).

 ## Features by User